nh-server/switch-guide/docs/user_guide/sending_payload.md

 # Sending a Payload

+!!! warning "If you were sent here directly"
+    Make sure you've [put your device into RCM](entering_rcm.md), and downloaded Hekate (extract its zip file if necessary) before continuing.

 Now that the device is in RCM, we will need to send it a payload.
 The methods are mostly the same, but slightly differs depending on what hardware you have available.

 &nbsp;